aminnie/Ketron-EVM-MIDI-Controller/README.md

 - Start/End
 - Variation

-Please see the source code for additional EVM functionalities and SysEx options that cna be loaded to Macropad buttons.
+Please see the source code for additional EVM functionalities and SysEx options that can be loaded to Macropad buttons.

 ### Macropad Controller Encoder support:
 Uses the Encoder switch to alternate between the following messages on encoder rotation.